 And just as Katherine had earned the country’s adoration as Arthur’s wife, she was now loved all the more as the partner of this new King.
 Two months later, her first pregnancy was announced to great excitement.
 Remember, a child born of Katherine and a Tudor Prince or King would help cement this dynasty forever.
 She miscarried six months later, but fell pregnant again four months after that.
 This child, a son, was born healthy in January 1511.
 Named Henry like his father and grandfather, his birth was cause for massive celebration throughout the country.
 Everything in Katherine’s story, improbable as it may seem, had sorted itself out perfectly.
 She was married to a handsome young King who seemingly lovedd and respected her, she had given birth to a badly-needed crown Prince, and she was adored by her people.
 If you end her story here, it couldn’t be happier.
 But this is the place that many interpretations of her story begin.

+The new Starz series The Spanish Princess is based on Philippa Gregory’s novels The Constant Princess and The King’s Curse.
 It was in reading Karen Lindsey’s Divorced, Beheaded, Survived: A Feminist Reinterpretation Of The Wives Of Henry VIII that I first became aware of the fascinating events of the first part of Katherine of Aragon’s life, and started thinking about how differently it may all have ended for her.
 I also recommend Alison Weir’s The Six Wives of Henry VIII and David Starkey’s similarly titled Six Wives: The Queens of Henry VIII, which both have in-depth examinations of Katherine’s life both before and after her second marriage.
 I haven’t read Giles Trembett’s recent biography Catherine of Aragon: The Spanish Queen of Henry VIII, but it sounds really interesting.
 And if you are curious to learn more about Katherine and her sister Juana, Julia Fox’s Sister Queens: The Noble, Tragic Lives of Katherine of Aragon and Juana, Queen of Castile sounds really good as well.